New Safety Scalpel Mimics Feel and Function of Traditional ScalpelsAugust 11, 2017

 The Anzen™ scalpel has a protected blade that is easily exposed and retracted with one hand.
 Surgeons find the mechanism intuitive, because it exposes and retracts the blade like a familiar box cutter.
 In addition, its slim cartridge design allows for an unobstructed view of the incision site.

 Key safety measures have been incorporated into the design of the Anzen™ scalpel.
 A disposable cartridge integrates the slider, shield, and sterile blade.
 The protected blade stays retracted while attaching and detaching the cartridge.
 A cartridge lock prevents blade exposure unless the cartridge is attached to the handle, and another lock prevents cartridge detachment when the blade is exposed.
+The blade is exposed/retracted by DEPRESSING the button BUT the cartridge is detached by LIFTING the release tab so the surgeon will NOT accidentally detach the cartridge.

 Disposal has been made safer as well.
 The Anzen™ cartridge can only be disposed when the blade is retracted, and the cartridge locks again for disposal.